cookbooks

 Table Manners: The Cookbook by Jessie and Lennie Ware

-Inspired by the podcast of the same name, musician Jessie Ware and her social worker mother Lennie have put down the microphone to create a book of equally delicious recipes and funny anecdotes they think you’ll love.
+Inspired by the eponymous podcast, musician Jessie Ware and her social worker mother Lennie have put down the microphone to create a book of equally delicious recipes and funny anecdotes they think you’ll love.
 The book is divided into Effortless, A Bit More Effort, Summertime, Desserts and Baking (thanks to Jessie’s brother Alex), Chrismukkah (Christmas, Hanukkah and celebrations) and, of course, Jewish-ish Food.
 Each chapter is filled with traditional but crowd-pleasing recipes perfect for family dinners, featuring guaranteed hits such as sausage and bean casserole, drunken crouton and kale salad, and blackberry and custard tarts.

 £27